Festivals and Events

 Chap Goh Meh © Adrian Cheah

-A fascinating Chap Goh Meh legend tells the tale of a lonely young bachelor, who during an outing on this moonlit night, was suddenly enchanted when he caught a glimpse of the most beautiful girl he had ever seen.
-Who was this exquisitely delicate beauty driving by in all her finery, he wondered?
-With excitement pounding in his heart, the hopeful young man quickly jotted down the number of the car she was in, lest he forgot.
+A fascinating Chap Goh Meh story tells the tale of a lonely young bachelor, who during an outing on this moonlit night, was suddenly enchanted when he caught a glimpse of the most beautiful girl he had ever seen.
+Intrigued by this exquisitely delicate beauty in all her finery, he wondered about her identity.
+With excitement pounding in his heart, the hopeful young man swiftly jotted down her car's number.
+The following morning, driven by enthusiasm, he sought her address and eagerly asked his mother to send a matchmaker to the home of the girl he envisioned marrying.

 Continue Reading